 Cash and cash equivalents consist of all highly liquid investments with a maturity of three months or less when purchased.
 Because of the short maturity of these investments, the carrying amounts approximate their fair value.
-Cash and cash equivalents are invested primarily in money market securities with high quality institutions.
+Cash and cash equivalents are invested primarily in money market securities held by financial institutions with high credit ratings.
 Accounts at each institution are insured by Federal Deposit Insurance Corporation.
 Cash balances at times may exceed federally-insured limits.
-We have not experienced any losses in such accounts and believe we are not exposed to any significant credit risk on cash.
+We have not experienced any losses in such accounts and believe we are not exposed to any significant credit risk on cash

 Checks we issued but have not cleared our bank accounts frequently result in book overdraft balances.
 In 2015, we changed the presentation of book overdraft from being classified as a liability to a reduction to our cash and cash equivalents.
-As a result of this change, the amount of cash and cash equivalents was reduced by the book overdraft amounts as of December 31, 2015, 2014 and 2013 was \$6.7 million, \$4.2 million and \$4.7 million, respectively.
+As a result of this change, the amount of cash and cash equivalents was reduced by the book overdraft amounts as of December 31, 2016, 2015 and 2014 was \$3.2 million, \$6.7 million and \$4.2 million, respectively.